genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 ### Custom components to handle bindings and event listeners
 As shown in [this example](#binding-events-inline-in-the-declarative-api), you need to wrap html that uses fast bindings and event listeners into their own custom components.
-This section is a technical explanation for why this is the case.
+This section is a technical explanation for why this is necessary.
 It is required that we make use of `cloneNode` to allow the layout to add multiple instances of a registered component.

 Consider the following, which is the order of events for loading the layout when using html that includes bindings.